 Wandering the streets of Riga old town you’ll feel instantly transported back to medieval times just by taking a look around you at the buildings and the narrow cobbled roads that make this area so appealing to tourists.

-Included in UNESCO’s World Heritage list since 1997, this is one of the most beautiful areas of the city and houses many of the buildings mentioned above.
+Included in UNESCO’s World Heritage site list since 1997, this is one of the most beautiful areas of the city and houses many of the buildings mentioned above.

 Lose yourself for a few hours by putting your phone away and just wander.
 You won’t regret it.